 CDK5 (Cyclin Dependent Kinase 5) is a Protein Coding gene.
 Diseases associated with CDK5 include Lissencephaly 7 With Cerebellar Hypoplasia and Lissencephaly.
-Among its related pathways are Semaphorin interactions and HIV Life Cycle.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is TEN1-CDK3.
+Among its related pathways are Development HGF signaling pathway and DAG and IP3 signaling.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is CDK3.

 Cdks (cyclin-dependent kinases) are heteromeric serine/threonine kinases that control progression through the cell cycle in concert with their regulatory subunits, the cyclins.
 Although there are 12 different cdk genes, only 5 have been shown to directly drive the cell cycle.